 Rule #4: Don’t crash at the intersection of goods and services.

-When a service is taxable based on an associated product
+Sometimes a service is taxable because an associated product is taxable.

-Many service-based businesses that provide customer support, installation, or warranty services in conjunction with the sale of a physical good could keep an army of accountants busy for a year trying to determine exactly what is taxable.
-If you run service contracts on goods sold, or if you service tangible goods as part of your sales to customers, you may be liable to collect sales tax.
+Many businesses that provide customer support, installation, or warranty services in conjunction with the sale of a physical good need to hire an army of accountants to determine what's taxable and what's exempt.
+If you sell service contracts separately or in tandem with sales of tangible goods, you may be liable to collect sales tax.